How fit do you have to be to do a triathlon?

 Using the 20-30min rule is a useful rule of thumb: can you swim, bike or run for 20-30mins?
 If you can in each of the disciplines, you’re arguably in good enough shape to give a triathlon a go.
 It’s simply a matter of completing a few weeks of training and acclimatising to the idea that you must run off the bike.

-Training for your first supersprint should ideally include two sessions of each discipline per week and a rest day.
+To train for your first triathlon, such as a supersprint, do two sessions of each discipline per week and take one rest day.
 Each of these sessions should last 20-30mins and you may go longer at the weekend.
 You could even try and bike in the morning and complete a run in the afternoon.

 About two weeks before your race, try a 15-20min bike with a 5-10min run straight after.
 See how that feels.
 You’re taking steps to become a triathlete.